Xuletajr/Community-occupancy-model-amphibians-atlantic-forest-streams/README.md

 ### Detection covariates
 detection_covariates_anura.csv - contains information of survey date and daily precipitation for each replicate survey event:
-1. stream" - contains sampling site id
+1. "stream" - contains sampling site id
 2-6.
 Each columns contains Julian date for a different replicate survey event (we assumed the first day as the beginning of southern hemisphere spring)
 7-11.
 Each columns contains daily precipitation (mm) for a replicate survey event.

 ## Code